< Engagement Rings & Weddings / Celebrity

 3. Elizabeth Taylor’s Engagement Ring From Michael Wilding

-Elizabeth Taylor’s engagement ring from British actor Michael Wilding included a large cabochon sapphire center stone surrounded by a halo of natural diamonds.
+Elizabeth Taylor’s Engagement Ring from British actor Michael Wilding included a large cabochon sapphire center stone surrounded by a halo of natural diamonds.
 At the time, the rumors suggested Liz may have bought the ring for herself rather than Michael purchasing it for her.
 The second marriage for both of them, the couple married in London’s Caxton Hall in 1952.

 While Wilding was 20 years her senior, Taylor told Life magazine in 1964, that she had married him for “the calm and quiet and security of friendship.”
 Taylor and Wilding went on to have two sons together, Michael and Christopher.
 Many believed the demise of the relationship was due to Taylor’s ever-rising career overshadowing his.
 The couple divorced in 1957 after five years of marriage.